Capacity of Noisy Permutation Channels: Problem Statement and Main Results

+The distribution $Q_{Y|\mu}^n$ is the multinomial distribution with parameters $\mu$ and number of independent trials $n$.
+These distributions do not (directly) relate the permutation channel; we define them since they are important for our analysis.

-The distribution $P_{Y^n|\pi}$ refers the the distribution on sequences $Y^n$ when $\pi \in \cP_n$ is the input to the noisy permutation channel as described in \eqref{eq::channel_diagram2}.
-However, we also use the following notation
+On the other hand, the distribution $P_{Y^n|\pi}$ refers the the distribution on sequences $Y^n$ when $\pi \in \cP_n$ is the input to the noisy permutation channel on $n$ letters as described in \eqref{eq::channel_diagram2}.
+Note that in general $P_{Y^n|\pi}$ is \emph{not} a multinomial distribution.
+As seen in \Cref{thm::bounds_uniform_type},

-where $U$ is a uniform distribution on $T_n(\pi)$, as seen in \Cref{thm::bounds_uniform_type}.
-Equation \eqref{eq::composition_types} can be understood as permuting the input symbols, which gives a sequence in the support of $U$, and then passing each permuted symbol through the transition probabilities $P_{Y|X}$ independently.
+where $U$ is a uniform distribution on $T_n(\pi)$.
+Both represent the distribution on the output of the noisy permutation channel.
+Permuting the input symbols gives a sequence in the support of $U$, and then each permuted symbol goes through the transition probabilities $P_{Y|X}$ independently.

 When it is clear what $\pi$ is, we use $P_Y$ to mean the marginal distribution for each $Y_t$ in the sequence $Y^n \sim P_{Y|X}^n \circ U $.
 This distribution does not depend on the index $t$ since $U$ is uniform on all permutations.